cerulean85/wctt/README.md

 __Three__

-Execute Script file.
+Execute Script file.Cancel changes

-If your OS is Windows, execute win-install.bat.
+If your OS is Windows, execute install.bat.

-If your OS is Linux, execute linux-install.bat.
+If your OS is Linux, execute install.sh.

 __Four__

 Start Execution file.

-If you OS is Windows, execute win-start.bat.
+If you OS is Windows, execute start.bat.

-If you OS is Linux, execute linux-start.bat.
+If you OS is Linux, execute start.sh.

 Then, you can see the browser that you can enroll and control you work.